Visit UCR Return to Campus website - Take the COVID Screening Check survey

 -

-Have the PI complete the FAU Authorization form and send to facilities manager, Perry Cheung (pcheung@engr.ucr.edu)
+Have the PI complete the COA Authorization Form and send to facilities manager, Perry Cheung (pcheung@engr.ucr.edu)

 -

-Upon confirmation of membership, an email with a FAU acknowledgement will be sent to the PI from Malina Beatrice (malina@engr.ucr.edu) to be charged a flat-rate of $500 per academic year
+Upon confirmation of membership, an email with a COA acknowledgement will be sent to the PI facilities manager, FA, or FAO to be charged a flat-rate of $500 per academic year

 -